-Not everyone has the luxury of setting up a dedicated space for the home office.
-But even if you're converting a small nook in your bedroom, living room, or kitchen to fit your workspace, there's no need to have a boring work from home setup.
+Not everyone has the luxury of setting up a dedicated space for their home office.
+But even if you're converting a small nook in your bedroom, living room, or kitchen to fit your workspace, there's no need to have a boring work-from-home setup.

-With remote work being a norm during the pandemic, having an inspiring home office is important to keeping you comfortable and ignite your creativity.
+With remote work being the norm during the pandemic, having an inspiring home office is important to keeping you comfortable and igniting your creativity.
 Read on to pick up some inspiring home office setups you can do anywhere in your home.

-Before you create your home office, check out these important pieces of furniture and equipment for a professional environment:
+Before you formulate your interior design check out these important pieces of furniture and equipment for a professional environment:

 How to Create a Home Office in Your Kitchen

-Since your kitchen automatically comes with a dining table and chairs, all you need for your kitchen home office is a desk pad and a filing unit for your essentials that you can bring in and out of your area.
-Since the kitchen works as a mobile home office, it's vital to double-check how you organise your files to make sure you leave nothing in your kitchen once it's time to pack up after your work.
+Since your kitchen automatically comes with a dining table and chairs, all you need for your kitchen home office is a desk pad and a filing unit for your essentials to bring in and out of the area.
+Since the kitchen works as a mobile home office, it's vital to double-check how you organise your files to ensure you leave nothing in your kitchen once it's time to pack up after work.